Committee on Social Thought

-The John U. Nef Committee on Social Thought is one of several PhD-granting committees at the University of Chicago.
+The John U. Nef Committee on Social Thought is a PhD-granting committee at the Social Sciences Division at the University of Chicago.
 It was started in 1941 by economic historian John Ulric Nef along with economist Frank Knight, anthropologist Robert Redfield, and University President Robert Maynard Hutchins.

 The Committee

 The committee is interdisciplinary and it is not centered on any specific topic; rather, the committee has, since its inception, drawn together noted academics and writers to "foster awareness of the permanent questions at the origin of all learned inquiry".